I’m not responding to anymore emails from you, so don’t bother responding. — Jennifer De Chiara, literary agent, New York.

 DEAN: There was a lawsuit against the film—which Artimus won.

-D’oh!
-Our agent should have known all this.
-It was all over the news.
-But nobody’s perfect.
-She didn’t reply, didn’t even offer a congratulatory or festive emoji.
+Indeed, the legal victory for Artimus’ film had been all over the news.
+How could she have missed this?
+Jennifer De Chiara didn’t reply, didn’t even offer belated congratulations or a festive emoji.
 A few weeks went by.
 On Jan.
-8, I emailed Jennifer:
+8, our final exchange, I emailed Jennifer:

 DEAN: Jennifer, any updates from Backbeat?